thenocturnalguy/tictactoe-using-js/README.md

 # tictactoe
-A classic multiplayer tictactoe game with javascript.
+The classic multiplayer tictactoe game with javascript.